viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 ## Terraform Workspace ##

 Terraform workspaces enables us to manage multiple set of deployments form the same sets of configuration file.
-Each workspace having it's own .tf state file.
-Workspaces containing `terraform.tfstate.d` file.
+Each workspace having it's own `.tf state file`.
+Workspaces containing `terraform.tfstate.d` file as well.

 terraform workspace # It will give the list of subcommand options